Nursing Courses in UK for International Students

 Career Opportunities and Job Market in the UK

 In the UK, job opportunities for nurses are huge.
-More than 10% of online job openings were in the healthcare industry over any other industry.
+More than 10% of online job openings were in the healthcare industry, compared to any other industry.
 Nearly 90% of local authorities reported a need for healthcare workers.

 After finishing their studies, nursing graduates usually find jobs quickly.
 Nurses in the UK get paid well for their work.
 They can earn between £25,000 and £44,000 annually, depending on their experience and where they work.